jetbrains-academy/kotlin-onboarding-introduction/LastPush/CanvasGenerator/task.md

                                   X  X  X  X  X
 ```

-The first line of the initial pattern was removed from the second and further levels.
+The first line of the initial pattern was removed from the second level and beyond.
-The wrong example shows image generation without removing the top line in the second and third levels.
+The incorrect example shows image generation without removing the top line in the second and third levels.

 However, if the size is 5 x 1, the resulting picture will be: